msaqib25/playbook/ourculture.md

 ### What about brilliant jerks?
 You can't be a jerk at Creative Chaos.
 Even if you are a superstar!

-- This attitude may work well at some other companies; but we simply don't tolerate them.
+- This attitude may work well at some other companies; but we simply don't tolerate it.

 - For us, the cost of teamwork is too high.